 Key Points Worksheets

 Key points worksheets work well as a preparation activity.
-Assignment format = Reading + Worksheet + Quiz.
-Students prepare for class by watching a video, reading assigned texts, or listening to a podcast.
+A simple preparation activity before class could involve studying content, answering questions on the worksheet, and taking a short quiz.
+Preparation content could involve a video, assigned texts, or a podcast.
 Next, they answer key questions on the worksheet about the course content.
 The students can then use the key points worksheet as a reference during class activities or a short quiz.

 Guided or Collaborative Notes